Book Club: The Story of the Polio Vaccine

 2. The National Foundation for Infantile Paralysis was a fundraising machine.
 In 1954 its donations amounted to almost half of the money raised by the top eight health charities combined, and all for a disease that affected only 100,000 people a year.
 The inclination to give to a (for lack of a better term) “sexy” cause rather than to the diseases that are more likely to kill us remains a problem to this day.
 (Take a look at this chart from 2014, which has some problems but is still useful.)
 Why do we do this?
 How might we change this so that deadlier diseases can get the funding they need?

 3. Walter Winchell, “founding father of celebrity gossip,” almost torpedoed the 1954 Salk vaccine trial by claiming the vaccine might lead to fatal cases of polio.
 The claim wasn’t entirely without scientific merit, but it came from a science writer who had an ax to grind with the foundation president Basil O’Connor.
 What is the role of the press in scientific reporting specifically when it comes to protecting human welfare?

 Our next book is The 4 Percent Universe: Dark Matter, Dark Energy, and the Race to Discover the Rest of Reality by Richard Panek.
 And if you’re particularly interested in dark matter, why not come out to the Science History Institute on Saturday, March 9, for our Discovering Dark Matter event?
 This is a great opportunity to speak with a dark-matter expert in person!

 Exciting news, everyone: the Science History Institute Book Club has a Facebook group!
 If you’ve been reading along with us at home, you now can interact with Institute staff and other fans of books about science and the history of science.
-Plus we’ve announced all of our books for the year on our website on a brand-new Book Club page.
 So hit up your local library or nearby bookshop, and join us for a full year of reading, talking, and nerding out!